 Say "No" to Sparkling Beverages

 While Gross Margolis notes that there are usually no obvious triggers for hiccups, anything that aggravates the digestive system can be problematic.
 Sparkling beverages, including water, are full of sharp bubbles, which can irritate the diaphragm and therefore lead to hiccups.
-The dissolved gas in carbonated drinks trigger hiccups by creating gas in the stomach.
+The dissolved gas in carbonated drinks triggers hiccups by creating gas in the stomach.
 If you drink a lot of LaCroix and find yourself suffering from hiccups often, it might be time to cut back.

 Don't Get Too Full at Mealtime